ChangLabUcsf/ndx-electrical-stim/NEXTSTEPS.md

-# Next Steps for ndx-current-stim Extension for NWB:N
+# Next Steps for ndx-electrical-stim Extension for NWB:N

 ## Creating Your Extension

-1. In a terminal, change directory into the new ndx-current-stim directory.
+1. In a terminal, change directory into the new ndx-electrical-stim directory.

 2. Add any packages required by your extension to `requirements.txt` and `setup.py`.